I love using WordPress, It literally made it easy for coding noobs like me to setup amazing and beautiful websites in hours. Not weeks.

-What Imagify does is it will scan your website and bulk compress all your images so they end up as a lower file size.
+What Tinify does is it will scan your website and bulk compress all your images so they end up as a lower file size.

 It is also one of the easiest plugins to setup, all you need to do is create a free account (500 compressions per month), link your API key and then it will start to compress images in the background.

 From there it will take care of the rest and will tell you how much it has reduced your image sizes by once its done.